kevbite/kevbite.github.io/_posts/2016-12-17-unit-testing-service-fabric-services.md

 }
 ```

-For completeness the `OrderService` is below to cross reference the tests above tests.
+For completeness the `OrderService` implemention is below to cross reference with the tests.

 ```csharp
 public sealed class OrderService : StatefulService